maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 In AppleSoft BASIC, an *aexp* of zero causes the system to return the last value.
 This appears to be the same implementation as Commodore versions, but with no ability to tie in a timer.

 BBC BASIC supports the integer value syntax for *aexp* larger than zero, and this is often found in BBC programs.
-This returns the values 1 *aexp*, inclusive, in contrast to Integer BASIC which is 0 up to *aexp*.
+This returns the values 1 to *aexp*, inclusive, in contrast to Integer BASIC which is 0 up to *aexp*.
 It also supports seeding the random if passed a negative *aexp*, but with the twist that it returns the seed number passed in, not a new random number based on that seed.
 Like AppleSoft, `RND(0)` returns the last value generated by `RND(1)`.
 If the function is called with no *aexp* between the parens, it returns a random value between -2147483648 and 2147483647, that is, a 32-bit signed integer.
-Finally, the sequence is only started with the `RUN` or `CHAIN` commands, so calling it from the prompt in immediate mode will return 0 until the program has started at least once.
+Finally, the sequence is only started with the `RUN` or `CHAIN` commands, so calling it from the prompt in immediate mode will always return 0 until the program has started at least once.

 #### See also: